Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Problem Formulation

 \begin{APPENDICES}

-\section{Problem formulation}
+\section{Problem Formulation}

-We follow one of the standard formulations in literature and formulate the following constraints: \begin{itemize} \item \textbf{Load balance}: Generators have to meet the all demand in each time period. \item \textbf{Reserve}: To deal with contingencies, it is required to keep a sufficient amount of back up in each time period, which can be activated quickly. \item \textbf{Power output bounds}: Each generator's power output has to be within its limit. \item \textbf{Ramp rate}: Generators can only change their outputs within the ramp rates. \item \textbf{Minimum up/downtime}: If switched on (off), each generator has to stay on (off) for a given minimum period.
-This is to avoid thermal stress in the generators which may cause wear and tear of the turbines. \end{itemize}
+We closely follow one of the standard formulations in literature, referred to as the 3-binary variable formulation by \citet{OstrowskiEtAl2012}, and formulate the following constraints: \begin{itemize} \item \textbf{Load balance}: Generators have to meet all the demand in each time period (generation shedding at 0 cost is allowed). \item \textbf{Reserve}: To deal with contingencies, it is required to keep a sufficient amount of backup in each time period, which can be activated quickly. \item \textbf{Power output bounds}: Each generator's power output has to be within its limit. \item \textbf{Ramp rate bounds}: Generators can only change their outputs within the ramp rates. \item \textbf{Minimum up/downtime}: If switched on (off), each generator has to stay on (off) for a given minimum period. \end{itemize}